mikrono/tModLoaderWiki_kr_ko/ModItem.md

 ## Fields

+### public bool projOnSwing

+Setting this to true makes it so that this weapon can shoot projectiles only at the beginning of its animation.
+Set this to true if you want a sword and its projectile creation to be in sync (for example, the Terra Blade).
+Defaults to false.

 ### public int bossBagNPC

 The type of NPC that drops this boss bag.
 Used to determine how many coins this boss bag contains.
 Defaults to 0, which means this isn't a boss bag.